 I was a little nervous about making this homemade mustard sauce.
 The ingredient combination sounded fine, but when I made it, it turned out brown.
 It was not yellow and did not look like mustard.
-I think it was because I started with my homemade orignial mustard and it isn’t artificially colored yellow like store bought mustard.
+I think it was because I started with my homemade original mustard and it isn’t artificially colored yellow like store-bought mustard.
 So this might not look like a conventional mustard BBQ, but don’t worry!
-It taste amazing!
+It tastes amazing!

 - 1 C homemade original mustard